 It is important to also know the full range of symptoms of COVID-19.
-Other symptoms that are less common and may affect some patients include: loss of taste or smell, aches and pains, headache, sore throat, nasal congestion, red eyes, diarrhoea, or a skin rash.
+Other symptoms that are less common and may affect some patients include: loss of taste or smell, aches and pains, headache, nasal congestion, red eyes, diarrhoea, or a skin rash.

 Other strategies for managing breathing with MND include medically supervised use of medications such as opioids or benzodiazepines to minimise the sensation of breathlessness and reduce stress and anxiety, or supplementing breathing with non-invasive ventilation (for more information see the MND Australia fact sheets on breathing).

 If you use a ventilator, non-invasive ventilation or cough assist device:

 Each clinical situation involving people with MND will be different.
 For some, prolonged use of oxygen therapy can be risky with MND.
 It can cause an upset in the balance between oxygen and carbon dioxide in your blood stream.
 However, there may be situations where oxygen can be used for short amounts of time to bring oxygen levels up.